FatihKoz/DisposableTheme/docs/README.md

 25.JAN.23

-* Fixed weahter widget embed at dashboard
+* Fixed weather widget embed at dashboard
 * Removed some buttons (about editing live acars pireps)
 * Updated theme helpers for network display (now it will use different colors per network flown)